-In this paper, we have discussed with twenty-four military personnel of the level of sub-lieutenant level trained in the ethics of international relations.
-Half of these military personnel were from Sri Lanka as a discussion in class for three hours.
-The views of this military personnel and the ethical consequences recorded from the perception of users of this sophisticated robotics.
-All these military personnel come from a reasonable middle-class background with an average family size of four and from all around the Indian subcontinent.
-The culture, norms and value reflect the typical Indian culture as ranked in Hofsted classification.
+In this paper, we present data collected from twenty-four military personnel of the level of sub-lieutenant level trained in the ethics of international relations.
+Almost half of these military personnel (50%) were from Sri Lanka.
+There are two distinct clusters in the sample, one with the predominant Hindu background and the other with Buddhist or Christian history.
+The use of sophisticated robotics would be divided based on their moral values and religious contexts.
+All these military personnels come from a reasonable middle-class background with an average family size of four and from all around the Indian subcontinent.
+The culture, norms and value of the sample interviewed reflect the typical Indian Hindu culture (for 50% of the sample were Hindus and 50% were Buddhist/Christians from the Sri Lankan military).
 Ancient India considered the war based on politics as seen in the consequentialist or realist tradition described in the Kautilya's Arthashastra (Brekke, T. 2016).
 The moral and religious duty is the basic framework of the soldiers in war, as mentioned in the Ramayan and Mahabharata.
-The epic Mahabharata is the foundational text for Hindu traditions responsible for dharma (morals and religious duty) showed the relation between disorienting dharma and human suffering (Hudson, E. T. 2013).
+The epic Mahabharata is the foundational text for Hindu traditions responsible for dharma (morals and religious duty) that showed the relation between disorienting dharma and human suffering (Hudson, E. T. 2013).

-The selection process of every entrant into the Indian army installs military skills, including moral ethics, to help guide them in the national interests.
+The selection process of every entrant into the Indian or Sri Lankan Army instills military skills, including moral ethics, to help guide them in the national interests.
 The ethical standards require maintenance of the societal trust and nobility of the profession.
 (Rana, A. 2014).
 The use of AI in several sectors like health, education, real estate and FMCG has shaped the discussions of its use in the military.
 There is, therefore, a need to build trust and confidence among the international players like the UK, Germany, France, Israel, Japan, Russia and India.
 (Gill, A. S., 2019).

 The case study shows the advantages and disadvantages of the automated weapon system and decision making in warfare.
 There are legal implications for such uses as these do not have sympathy.
-This system has a large amount of data analysis compared to humans, but there is a need for human intervention when ethics need to be concerned.
-We discussed the military personnel face when dealing with principals of law and the challenges concerning the ethical dilemma.
+This system has a large amount of data analysis compared to humans, but there is a need for human intervention when ethics need to be considered.
+We discussed the issues military personnel face when dealing with principles of law and the challenges concerning the ethical dilemma.

-In humanitarian law, Article 36 AP-1 (Armed Conflicts Protocol-1) determines the study of new weapons, development, acquisition or adoption and prohibition.
+In Humanitarian law, Article 36 AP-1 (Armed Conflicts Protocol-1) determines the study of new weapons, development, acquisition or adoption and prohibition.

-While attacking an enemy, the principles of international humanitarian as below
+While attacking an enemy, the Pprinciples of Iinternational Humanitarian Law, to be considered are as below:

-- The Principle of Distinction
+2.1 The Principle of Distinction

-- Civilian Object or Civilian cannot be subjected to attack.
-As per the Protocol II in the Ottowa convention, it is a heinous crime to direct hostilities on civilians who do not take part in such hostilities.

-- Direct and Indiscriminate attack
+- 1. Don't attack Civilian Object or Civilian targets.
+As per the Protocol II in the Ottowa convention, it is a heinous crime to direct hostilities on civilians who do not take part in such hostilities. - Direct and Indiscriminate attack.
 It involves the failure of the military in identifying the specific target.
 For example, the London bombing during World War II.
 It also includes weapons that can be indiscriminate, for example, chemical and biological weapons.

-• The Principle of Proportionality
+2.2 The Principle of Proportionality

-• It states that the counter-attack should be in proportion to the offence.

-The weapon systems used need to avoid damage to civilian objects or civilian injury as compared to the anticipated military advantage.

-Collateral damage estimate methodology
+- 1. It states that the counter-attack should be in proportion to the offence.
+Avoid damage to civilian objects or civilian injury as compared to the anticipated military advantage. - 2.
+Collateral damage estimate methodology.
 It involves loss of property or people outside the target boundaries of war.